carlossantillana/psdd/README.md

 ctrl+f for `//For map_network` and make sure the lines below are not commented out for large network support

-ctrl+f for `//For grids network` and make sure the lines below are not commented out for small network support-
+ctrl+f for `//For grids network` and make sure the lines below are not commented out for small network support

+ctrl+f for `//For mastermind` and make sure the lines below are not commented out for mastermind network support

 ### How to Change Number of Queries.
 edit NUM_QUERIES variable found in `include/psdd/psdd_node.h`